fniessink/toisto/docs/software.md

 Toisto uses the concepts to generate quizzes.
 Currently, the following types of quizzes are generated:

 1. Quizzes to translate a concept from one language to another and vice versa.
 Toisto quizzes the user in both directions.
-If there are multiple labels, Toisto uses all labels as question and as answer.
-So both "Mikä päivä tänään on?" and "Mikä päivä on tänään?" are asked as question and both are accepted as correct answer for the quiz "What day is it today?".
 2. Quizzes to listen to a concept in the practice language and then type in what was said.
 3. Quizzes to singularize a plural concept or pluralize a singular concept.
 4. Quizzes to change the person of a concept.
 5. Quizzes to change the gender of a concept.
 6. Quizzes to provide the positive, comparitive, or superlative degree of comparison, given an adjective in another degree.
+7. Quizzes to change the sentence form and polarity.

 Except for the translation type quizzes, quizzes only use the user's practice language.